lgatto/TeachingMaterial/unittesting.md

+---
+title: "Unit testing"
+author: "Laurent Gatto"
+---

 These exercises were written by Martin Morgan and Laurent Gatto for a [Bioconductor Developer Day workshop](http://bioconductor.org/help/course-materials/2013/BioC2013/developer-day-debug/).

 # Introduction

+> Whenever you are templted to type something into a print statement
+> or a debugger expression, write it as a test insted -- Martin Fowler

 **Why unit testing?**